House Transportation and Infrastructure Subcommittee on Economic Development, Public Buildings, and Emergency Management Hearing

 * Mitigation encourages personal responsibility by providing the tools that people need to protect themselves and their families from harm.
 In this regard, there are well-documented physical and property protection measures that homeowners and businesses should take to reduce damage and dislocation from almost every type of natural disaster.
 In addition, all Americans should have a disaster essentials kit, as well as an emergency evacuation plan that includes food, water, communications tools, and other supplies in sufficient quantity to last for at least three days.

 * Mitigation is a sound fiscal strategy for private property owners and all levels of government, almost always resulting in significant long-term savings, including reduced public sector response and recovery costs.
-According to a study conducted by the National Institute for Building Sciences' Multi-hazard Mitigation Council, every dollar spent by FEMA on hazard mitigation grants reduced post-disaster relief costs by $3.65 - a savings for all taxpayers, regardless of where they live.
+According to a study conducted by the

 * Mitigation trades off an investment today against future losses.
 This creates a greater sense of inter-generational equity and a way to avoid the need for future Americans to pay for damage that could have been reduced or avoided entirely through cost-effective property protection measures taken now.